Get E-Book

 if (err) console.error('udp send failed', err.code);

 Sending too fast can create local queue pressure.
 UDP has no TCP-style backpressure signal from a peer, but Node and the OS still have finite queues.
 Node v24 exposes getSendQueueSize() and getSendQueueCount() on dgram sockets.
-Those values describe queued send work in Node/libuv, not remote delivery.
+Those values describe queued send work in Node and libuv, not remote delivery.

 console.log(socket.getSendQueueCount());

-One more edge: socket.send() can bind implicitly.
-That convenience can hide the local address and port selection.
-In code that needs predictable replies, explicit bind() is clearer because the listening callback gives you the local address before the first send.
+One more practical detail - socket.send() can bind implicitly.
+That is convenient, but it can hide the chosen local address and port.
+In code that expects replies, explicit bind() is easier to debug because the listening callback gives you the local endpoint before the first send.

 socket.bind(0, '0.0.0.0', () => {